SUPPORT FOR ORPHANS

 Here are some of the 50 vulnerable children that Gladys Ochieng cares for in her home.
 These children are all poor and some have severe and multiple disabilities.
 While Gladys has often struggled in the past even to provide food for her children SGG members have in recent years provided food security as well as improving facilities at the children's home.
 Such improvements include a better kitchen with a rocket stove for more efficient cooking, more bunk beds and bedding so that fewer children have to sleep on the floor and a new kitchen garden to grow vegetables for better nutrition.

 A limitation of our support for orphans is that many groups in Busia have orphans who are outside our programme.
 In response to this SGG invited two new community groups to join this programme in 2019.
+This has only been possible because two groups have stopped operating effectively so they are not receiving any funds from us at present.
 Whether such expansion will be a success depends largely on how much new sponsorship SGG can attract.
 Also in 2019 we are developing a partnership with Food Plant Solutions so we can place more emphasis on better child nutrition.
-Browse www.foodplantsolutions.org for more information about this
+Browse www.foodplantsolutions.org for more information about this.
+Some groups have already received a grant from us and have got a plot of land and started planting.
+Others will get support next time we visit.